Jeg vil gjerne fortelle verden om Taiwan og hvorfor mange elsker det.

 I was attending college in the US and lived in the dorms.
 I was watching the opening ceremony of the 2010 Vancouver Winter Olympics with a lot of my floor mates.
 I had told everyone I am from Taiwan, and people were wondering if anyone from Taiwan would be competing.
 I actually didn’t know if there is anyone, and had to google to find out that one person was competing in luge.

-It turned out that they do know some stuff, not much, but some, which is an accomplishment itself.
-After all, why should anyone from a world power care about an island thousands of miles away?
+It turned out that they do know some stuff.
+Not much, but some, which is an accomplishment itself.
+After all, why should anyone from the world superpower care about an island thousands of miles away?

 So I decided to write a blog, to tell people about Taiwan.